Gary Benson (poker player): Poker career

 to outlast the field of 247 players to take home the $148,200 prize.
 Benson reached the final table fourth in chips and finished heads-up with Las Vegas poker professional Billy Cohen.
 On the last hand, Cohen was forced all-in after Benson had won a huge pot on the previous hand.
 The two-hour heads-up battle was finally over when Benson's pair of Kings beat Cohen's pair of sevens.
 Benson also had three money finishes at the 2006 WSOP.

 As of 2014, Benson's total live tournament winnings exceed $2,000,000 including his 2nd-place finish in World Poker Tour Doyle Brunson Five Diamond World Poker Classic in Las Vegas in 2013 for $672,685.
+As of 2024, his live tournament winnings exceed $2,500,000.

 In January 2009, Benson was honoured to become one of the inaugural inductees into the Australian Poker Hall of Fame.

 Chess career

 Benson started playing chess at the age of 13 and joined the Correspondence Chess League of Australia (CCLA) in 1970.
 Benson is a former Australian Champion having won the Australian Correspondence Chess Championship in 2003.
 Benson was awarded the International Master (IM) title for Correspondence Chess in 2004, and the Senior International Master (SIM) title for Correspondence Chess in 2005.